 Don’t forget to swing in the gift shop for some fun swag or snacks.

-Orienteering is a woods navigation sport wherein participants use map and compass or GPS to navigate an established course.
+Orienteering is a woods navigation sport wherein participants use a map and compass or GPS to navigate an established course.
 The park currently offers two permanent, woodland orienteering courses.
 A beginners’ course covering 2.7 km and an intermediate course covering 4.5 km, both featuring 10 checkpoints.

 Big Bone Lick State Park Campground

 Starting mid-March the campground opens up for the season.
-The campground features 62 campsites with utility hookups and grills.
+The spacious campground features 62 campsites with utility hookups and grills.
 A swimming pool is available seasonally to campground guests only.

 Showers, restrooms, and laundry facilities are available at the central service building.
 The camp store offers a variety of groceries and camping gear to keep campers happy.

 Tackle the 18-hole miniature golf course that is located near the entrance to the campground.
 Mini-golf is open to all visitors of Big Bone State Park, not only campground guests.
-They are open March 15 – November 15.
+They are open from March 15 – November 15.